open-education-polito/fare-invenio-framework/docs/Backup_and_restore_FARE.md

 The backup script can be run every time you want to save the current state of the platform.
 The script:
+- Create the directory for store the backup if not present.
 - Make the dump of the metadata, overwriting the old one.
 - Check if the repo is yet registered or not, if not it creates the repo.
 - Save the snapshot of the indexes, with a progressive number.
+- Copy the backup of the indexes and the files in the host.

 ### 4.2 restore script

 The restore script can be run when you need to restore your data from a backup.
 The script:
+- Copy the backup files from the host to the different containers.
 - Make the restore of the metadata.
 - Check if the repo is yet registered or not, if not it creates the repo.
-- Close the `.kibana` index.
+- Close the `.kibana` index if present.
 - Calculate the number of the snapshot to restore, taking the one more recent.
-- Retrieve all the elasticsearch indexes in the form of `records-record-v1.0.0-<timestamp>` and deleting all the indexes with the `<timestamp>` most recent
+- Retrieve all the elasticsearch indexes in the form of `records-record-v1.0.0-<timestamp>` and delete all the indexes with the `<timestamp>` most recent